 Recreational boat sales typically aren’t high in November, but the industry attracted significantly more buyers this year than it did a year earlier as 2012 continued to be a year of recovery.

-Sales in the main powerboat segments rose 12.3 percent for the month, to 2,748 boats, from November 2011 and they were also 12.3 percent higher industrywide, at 3,947, according to figures compiled by Ryan Kloppe, national marine sales manager at Statistical Surveys Inc.
+Sales in the main powerboat segments rose 12.3 percent to 2,748 boats from November 2011 and they were also 12.3 percent higher industrywide, at 3,947, according to figures compiled by Ryan Kloppe, national marine sales manager at Statistical Surveys Inc.

 The November sales information is based on registration data from 26 early reporting states that comprise about 64 percent of the national market.